 Astragalus is one of the superfood varieties we recommend growing in your own garden or permaculture landscape.
 Although it will take at least 4 years before you can harvest the roots, it is fairly easy to grow in deep, sandy, well-drained soil with a good amount of sun exposure.
-Many rare plants and herbs can be purchased from Horizon Herbs, either as seeds or as seedlings depending on where you live.
+Many rare plants and herbs can be purchased from Strictly Medicinals, either as seeds or as seedlings depending on where you live.

 Astragalus is a famed immune system adaptogen that shields us from getting sick and also deeply fortifies immune functions.
 Its effects as a double-directional adaptogen modulator are due in part to its antioxidative triterpene saponin glycosides known as astragalosides, in addition to the polysaccharide glucans and astragalus heteroglycans.

 These components work to fight infection and boost immunity by enhancing T-cells and NK cell activity, regulating the thymus gland and stimulating the production of white blood cells.

 According to one study published in the Journal of Ethnopharmacology the "triterpene saponins showed powerful immunostimulatory properties" and are believed to be one of the primary mechanisms involved in the "immunomodulatory and anticancer effects of Astragalus species."